eclipse-4diac/4diac-documentation/README.md

 # 4diac-documentation

-This repository contains the help files for the 4diac-ide as well as the 4diac-website as asciidoc.
+This repository contains the help files for the 4diac-ide as well as the 4diac-website as Asciidoc files.

 ## How to Contribute